GM wants Trump administration to back national electric vehicle program

 GM product chief Mark Reuss told reporters that governments and industries in Asia and Europe “are working together to enact policies now to hasten the shift to an all-electric future.
 It’s very simple: America has the opportunity to lead in the technologies of the future.”

 A national mandate also would create jobs and reduce fuel consumption, CO2 emissions and “make EVs more affordable,” Reuss added.
+GM also wants the program to offer incentives for electric autonomous and ride-sharing vehicles.

-GM has said it plans to offer 20 EVs by 2023 globally.
+GM has said it plans to offer 20 EVs globally by 2023.

 The Trump administration in August proposed reversing Obama administration fuel rules and freezing standards at 2020 model year levels through 2026.

-The administration also proposed barring California from setting its own emissions requirements or requiring more zero emission vehicles.
+The administration has proposed barring California from setting its own emissions requirements or requiring more zero emission vehicles.
 The administration is also considering eliminating all emissions compliance credits that automakers receive for building EVs.

+Other automakers, including Tesla Inc, did not comment on GM’s proposal.
+The Trump administration and California officials did not immediately comment but one environmental group called the GM proposal “a distraction.”

+Luke Tonachel, director of clean vehicles and fuels at the Natural Resources Defense Council, said automakers should focus on maintaining the Obama era rules that call for hiking fuel efficiency requirements at about 5 percent annually through 2026.

-Automakers and others have until Friday to file comments on the proposed emissions revisions.
+Automakers and others have until Friday to file comments on the administration’s proposed emissions revisions.
 Major automakers say they do not support freezing requirements.

 California wants 15.4 percent of vehicle sales by 2025 to be EVs or other zero emission vehicles.
 Nine other states, including Maryland, Massachusetts, New Jersey and New York, have adopted those requirements.
 In January, California Governor Jerry Brown set a target of 5 million zero-emission vehicles in California by 2030.